Chevrolet Traverse Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Chevrolet Traverse are $1,204 a year including full coverage.
-Comprehensive insurance costs approximately $286, collision costs $418, and liability coverage is estimated at $364.
-Liability-only insurance costs approximately $416 a year, with high-risk driver insurance costing $2,580 or more.
-Teenage drivers cost the most to insure at $4,426 a year or more.
+U.S. average insurance rates for a Chevrolet Traverse are $1,204 a year with full coverage.
+Comprehensive insurance costs an estimated $286, collision costs $418, and liability costs around $364.
+Liability-only coverage costs as low as $416 a year, with high-risk coverage costing $2,580 or more.
+Teen drivers pay the highest rates at $4,426 a year or more.

 Average premium for full coverage: $1,204

-Prices are based on $500 physical damage insurance deductibles, minimum liability limits, and includes medical and UM/UIM coverage.
-Prices are averaged for all 50 U.S. states and for different Traverse trim levels.
+Price estimates include $500 physical damage insurance deductibles, 30/60 liability limits, and includes medical and uninsured motorist coverage.
+Estimates are averaged for all U.S. states and for all Traverse models.

-For the normal driver, Chevrolet Traverse insurance rates go from the low end price of $416 for just liability insurance to a much higher rate of $2,580 for high-risk insurance.
+For a 40-year-old driver, Chevrolet Traverse insurance prices go from as low as $416 for just liability coverage to the much higher price of $2,580 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.